Aypz/mule-module-mqtt/doc/sample.md

 More precisely, we're going to broadcast our Mule's JVM memory information to a topic named `/mule/info/memory/${server.host}`, where `${server.host}` will be Mule's host name.
 We will subscribe to all topics below `/mule/info/memory` so we'll be able to get memory information from all the Mules running this sample.
-We will use a (free and public test broker that the Mosquitto project maintains)[http://test.mosquitto.org/].
+We will use a [free and public test broker that the Mosquitto project maintains](http://test.mosquitto.org/).

 ## Prerequisites

 In order to follow this sample walk-through you'll need:

 - A basic understanding of MQTT.
-Refer this (protocol's documentation)[http://mqtt.org/documentation] if need be.
+Refer this [protocol's documentation](http://mqtt.org/documentation) if need be.
 - A working installation of a recent version of [Mule Studio](http://www.mulesoft.org/download-mule-esb-community-edition).

 ## Building the sample application